-

 €4,95

-Flights to Nagoya land at the new Chubu Centrair International Airport (Central Japan International Airport), about 40 km south of Nagoya.
-The airport is located about 40 km south of Nagoya on an artificial island.
+Flights to Nagoya land at the Chubu Centrair International Airport, located on an artificial island, about 40 km south of Nagoya.

 The fastest way to reach the city is by train.
 The best service is the Sky Limited Express which brings you to Nagoya Central Station in just 28 minutes.